peterbmarks/btw-importer/readme.txt

 * Sanitized content with `wp_kses_post()`

 == Upgrade Notice ==
-= 1.1.0 =
+= 1.1.1 =
+Add Updater, so you won't miss an update and Fix embed content or iframe not imported = 1.1.0 =
 Fix Pages imported as Posts.
 Should now correctly import pages as WordPress Pages = 1.0.0 =